Testbits-Training/Robotframework_ProjectAssignment_Group2/README.md

 ## Important Note

 For this repository, you can use to learn how to write Robot Framework syntax.
 But you cannot run/execute test suites inside this repository.
 It is because https://opensource-demo.orangehrmlive.com/ (demo website) UI totally change from previous.
 It means almost all element path also different from previous version (which used in this testing).
-I recommend users to use this repository (https://github.com/Testbits-Training/RobotFramework-CURA-demo) for learning and executing demonstration
+I recommend users to use this repository (https://github.com/Testbits-Training/RobotFramework-CURA-demo) for learning and demonstration